Skip to main content

 The Case for Casual Excellence

 Na Jia Xiao Guan sits in an interesting position in Beijing's dining hierarchy.
 It is not a white-tablecloth splurge destination on the scale of Xin Rong Ji or Jingji, and it is not chasing the formal prestige of venues like King's Joy.
 Instead, it occupies the space where a relatively accessible setting delivers a category of cooking that is genuinely difficult to find at this level of recognition anywhere in the city.
-The OAD credential is typically associated with restaurants that deliver serious cooking , its Asia list is a harder benchmark than many better-publicised awards , which makes the restaurant's apparent informality a genuine asset rather than a compromise.
+The OAD credential is typically associated with restaurants that deliver serious cooking, its Asia list is a harder benchmark than many better-publicised awards, which makes the restaurant's apparent informality a genuine asset rather than a compromise.

 For the food-focused traveller, this is exactly the kind of venue worth seeking out: not the most glamorous room or the longest tasting menu, but a specific cuisine executed with enough seriousness to earn sustained critical recognition.
-If you are also visiting Beijing's broader dining scene, Chao Shang Chao in the same Chaoyang district covers Chao Zhou cooking at the ¥¥¥¥ tier, and Lamdre is a strong option if vegetarian fine dining is on your agenda.
+If you are also visiting Beijing's broader dining scene, Chao Shang Chao in the same Chaoyang district covers Chao Zhou cooking at the ¥¥¥¥ tier, Lamdre is a strong option if vegetarian fine dining is on your agenda.

 Know Before You Go